-Kelvin’s law in power system is used to find out the most economical area of x-section of a conductor for which the total annual cost of the transmission line is minimum.
+The economic size of conductor is determined by Kelvin’s law.
+It is used to find out the most economical area of x-section of a conductor for which the total annual cost of the transmission line is minimum.

 Kelvin’s law can be stated as: The most economical area of x-section of a conductor is that for which the variable part of annual charges (i.e. annual charges on account of interest and depreciation) is equal to the cost of energy wasted per year.

 Although theoretically, Kelvin’s law holds good, in actual practice, an economical x-section of the conductor determined by Kelvin’s law may not suit because of the following factors: